 How is G6PD deficiency treated?

-In most cases, G6PD deficiency does not cause problems.
+In most cases, G6PD deficiency doesn't cause problems.
 Problems may occur if you are exposed to medicines or foods that may harm your blood cells.
 Depending on your gene flaw, you may be able to handle a small amount of these exposures.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Treatment may include:

 Staying away from certain medicines, foods, and environmental exposures

 Telling your healthcare providers that you have G6PD deficiency